acuencadev/translaas-sdk-dotnet/README.md

 **Console Applications:**

-For console apps (no HTTP context), use only culture and default providers:
+For console apps (no HTTP context), use culture and default providers:

 ```csharp
 using Translaas.Extensions.DependencyInjection;